 Oracle Financials Cloud IntegrationPublished on: Author: Stefan van Glabbeek Category: Oracle

 However, in this setup we need to create a callback web service, which wasn’t the desired option.
 An alternative was to run the process and send a polling message to request the status of the process to find out when it was ready.
-We therefore did the following:
+We did the following:

 - Used submitESSJobRequest to start the OTBI process.
 The operation answers with the unique request-id.